denys-olleik/accounting/readme.md

 0. Have `dotnet` installed.
 1. Clone the repository.
 2. Check connection strings in `appsettings.json` to make sure you have database (`postgres`) with proper credentials.
+3. Have PSQL and PostGIS installed.
-3. Set `database-reset.json` to `true` and run.
+4. Set `database-reset.json` to `true` and run.
 This will create/reset the database with some sample data.

 ## Introduction to general ledger and chart of accounts